 Also Read: Getting started with Thesis Writing

 Employers and professors assign field reports to improve how you think and understand key concepts through a well-structured method of observation and reflection on real-life practices.
+A theoretical framework is essential just like a field research.
 Field reports allow researchers to develop new techniques to collect data while improving their observation skills.

 They also help researchers understand how theoretical concepts apply in the real world.
-Field reports offer opportunities to obtain evidence through observational practices that challenge and improve current theories.
+Field reports offer opportunities and additional information to obtain evidence through observational practices that challenge and improve current theories.

 Everyone who goes out of their home is an observer of places, people and events, however, when writing a field report, you are responsible for creating a research study that is supported by data obtained through observation, findings and interpreting their meaning.
-When writing your field report, you need to:
+When writing your field report for any field study, you need to:

 - Observe and record the aspects of a situation accurately – Approaching your area of study with a clear and concise plan about what you are going to observe, where you’ll conduct your observation and the data collection method that you’ll use to collect and record data is crucial.